demisto/content-docs/content-repo/extra-docs/articles/Shift-management.md

 * [AssignToNextShiftOOO](https://xsoar.pan.dev/docs/reference/scripts/assign-to-next-shift-ooo):
 Reassigns the active incidents to the next shift.
-This automation works with the other Out of Office automations to ensure only available users are assigned.
+This automation works with the other out-of-office automations to ensure only available users are assigned to the active incidents.
 The incident IDs of the active incidents should be passed as a comma-separated list.

 * [AssignAnalystToIncidentOOO](https://xsoar.pan.dev/docs/reference/scripts/assign-analyst-to-incident-ooo): Assigns all on-call analysts to the active incidents.
-This automation will not assign users that appear in the *OOO list*.
+This automation will not assign users who appear in the out-of-office list.

 * [OutOfOfficeListCleanup](https://xsoar.pan.dev/docs/reference/scripts/out-of-office-list-cleanup):
-Removes users from the OOO list whose *off until day* value has passed.
+Removes users from the out-of-office list whose *off until day* value has passed.

-* [ManageOOOusers](https://xsoar.pan.dev/docs/reference/scripts/manage-ooo-users): Gets all the out of office users.
-When you  first run the **ManageOOOusers** automation, an OOO list is created.
-This list manages the out of the office users.
+* [ManageOOOusers](https://xsoar.pan.dev/docs/reference/scripts/manage-ooo-users): Gets all the out-of-office users.
+When you  first run the **ManageOOOusers** automation, an out-of-office list is created.
+This list manages the out-of-office users.
+By default, the name of this list is *OOO List*.
+We recommend that you use this list.
+However, if you create a list to use with a different name and if the name of the list does not begin with OOO, this script automatically prefixes OOO to the script name.
+For example, if you name the out-of-office list *newList*, the script will automatically change the name to *OOO newList*.
 Important: Do not delete this list!

 * [TimeToNextShift](https://xsoar.pan.dev/docs/reference/scripts/time-to-next-shift): Gets the time until the next shift.

 * [CreateChannelWrapper](https://xsoar.pan.dev/docs/reference/scripts/create-channel-wrapper): Creates a channel in Slack v2 or in Microsoft Teams.
 If both of them are available, it creates the channel in both Slack v2 and Microsoft Teams.

-* [GetNumberofUsersOnCall](https://xsoar.pan.dev/docs/reference/scripts/get-number-of-users-on-call): Retrieves the number of users who are currently on call (on shift).
+* [GetNumberofUsersOnCall](https://xsoar.pan.dev/docs/reference/scripts/get-number-of-users-on-call): Retrieves the number of users who are currently on call.

 * [GetOnCallHoursPerUser](https://xsoar.pan.dev/docs/reference/scripts/get-on-call-hours-per-user): Retrieves the number of on call hours per user.

 * [GetRolesPerShift](https://xsoar.pan.dev/docs/reference/scripts/get-role-per-shift): Retrieves the roles per shift.

 * [GetUsersOOO](https://xsoar.pan.dev/docs/reference/scripts/get-users-ooo): Retrieves users who are currently out of office.
-The script use the OutOfOfficeListCleanup script to remove users whose off until day is in the past.
+The script use the **OutOfOfficeListCleanup** script to remove users whose *off until day* is in the past.

 * [GetUsersOnCall](https://xsoar.pan.dev/docs/reference/scripts/get-users-on-call): Retrieves users who are on call.